-- will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead, and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 9.20 The Deputy Designated Safeguarding Lead(s) (DDSLs): - is/ are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
-In the event of the long-term absence of the DSL the deputy will assume all the functions above. - 9.21 All School Staff: - understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information, and taking prompt action. - consider, always, what is in the best interests of the child. - have a role to play in ensuring there is a whole school approach to safeguarding, including promoting a culture of zero tolerance towards any form of abuse, including child on child abuse. - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms. - know how to respond to a pupil who alleges or appears to be the victim of abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'. - will refer any safeguarding or child protection concerns to the DSL or if necessary, where the child is at immediate risk to the police or MASH. - will be aware of the TSCP Professional Differences (Escalation) policy7 or the duty to report concerns if the DSL fails to do so without reasonable cause. - are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an Early Help assessment, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+8.20 The Deputy Designated Safeguarding Lead(s) (DDSLs):

+is/ are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the DSL the deputy will assume all the functions above.

+8.21 All School Staff:

+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information, and taking prompt action. - consider, always, what is in the best interests of the child. - have a role to play in ensuring there is a whole school approach to safeguarding, including promoting a culture of zero tolerance towards any form of abuse, including child on child abuse. - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms. - know how to respond to a pupil who alleges or appears to be the victim of abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'. - will refer any safeguarding or child protection concerns to the DSL or if necessary, where the child is at immediate risk to the police or MASH.

+- will be aware of the TSCP Professional Differences (Escalation) policy8 or the duty to report concerns if the DSL fails to do so without reasonable cause. - are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an Early Help assessment, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
 In some cases, staff may act as the Lead Professional in Early Help cases - will provide a safe and nurturing environment in which children can learn.